Cyclone Phethai: Meteorological history

 Just an hour later, the JTWC issued their final warning on Phethai, while it was located just off the coast of Eastern India.
 The IMD soon reported that the cyclone had weakened into a deep depression, inland over Andhra Pradesh, at 15:00 UTC that same day.
 The depression remained disorganized as it moved across Eastern India, making a second landfall in the country near Tuni.
 Phethai continued to weaken inland, being downgraded into a depression by 19:30 UTC that day.
 The IMD issued their final bulletin on the depression at 3:00 UTC the following day, as it degenerated into an area of low pressure over the northwestern Bay of Bengal, while producing minimal convection.
-Although, dissipation was later corrected to 0:00 UTC.

 Preparations

 Cyclone Phethai affected areas still recovering from the impacts of cyclones Daye, Titli, and Gaja.
 Ahead of the storm, boats were prohibited from leaving port with fishing activities halted.

 Roughly 10 shelters were opened within Andhra Pradesh.
 Over 2,000 electrical workers were assembled to help restore power in Phethai's aftermath.
 Police and firefighters formed special crews to help with debris removal from streets.
 Firefighters also prepared boats and lifejackets, with the National Disaster Response Force and State Disaster Response Force assembling seven rescue teams.
 Marketing departments arranged vegetables and necessities to provide to people staying at shelters.
 The Indian Coast Guard kept ships and aircraft along the country's east coast to help with aid efforts following the cyclone.